binark/query-predicate/README.md

 }
 ```

-If you convert this query descriptor, the converter will produce two predicates with condition for the _lastName_ instead of one predicate with two expressions with an OR operator.
+If you convert this query descriptor, the converter will produce two predicates with conditions for the _lastName_ instead of one predicate with two expressions with an OR operator.

 ### 2.4 Join predicate